weaamA19/Phonic-Fun/README.md

    - After listening to the phonic sound, a user must select the correct corresponding letter from the available options.
    - Choose the letter that represents the sound you heard correctly.
+   - Note: A restriction is implemented to prevent users from selecting multiple answers concurrently.

 4. Earning Points: